• Skip to main content

 Interactive Habitat book

-This unit also includes a fourteen-page interactive book to help students learn different facts about each of the habitats.
+This unit also includes an interactive book to help students learn different facts about each of the habitats.
 They are able to put this book together themselves along with coloring and drawing on the pages to make it their very own.

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.